sparkflows/sparkflows-docs/docs/quick-start/03-execute-workflow.rst

 Step 5 : Execute Workflow
 ----------------------

-In this step you execute the workflow created and view the results
+In this step you can execute the workflow created and view the results

 The steps involved in executing a workflow are: